gregoiresage/pebble-autoconfig/AppInfo.md

 ```

 ### url ###
-When a project with Pebble Autoconfig enabled is built, a HTML file with the name _index.html_ will be generated.
+When a project with Pebble Autoconfig enabled is built, a HTML file with the name _autoconfig.html_ will be generated.
 The file contains UI and code to display and send configuration to the Pebble Watch.

 This file must be uploaded to a public host of your choice.
 Set the url property to the full address of this file.